 The prophecy of Nahum 1

 Nineveh was Judah’s enemy.
 In 722 B.C., the Assyrians had overcome the northern kingdom of Israel, destroying Samaria, its capital.
-And in 701 B.C., the Assyrians almost overcome Jerusalem, the capital of Judah.
+And in 701 B.C., the Assyrians almost overcame Jerusalem, the capital of Judah.

 So, Nahum wrote of God’s anger against Nineveh saying: “God is jealous, and the LORD avenges; the LORD avenges and is furious.
 The LORD will take vengeance on His adversaries, and He reserves wrath for His enemies” (Nahum 1:2).